 3+2 Accelerated Track

 The program is an accelerated 3+2 curriculum model.
 Students will declare as an allied health science undergraduate for the pre-professional phase.
-Allied health science is not a standalone bachelor’s degree; it is only offered in the context of the combined Master of Athletic Training (MA-ATH) degree.
+See program requirements

 The allied health science major is an interdisciplinary and liberal arts foundation to recognize and understand key theories and concepts associated with health, wellness, and pathophysiologic conditions.
 It will prepare students for admission into the professional phase of the Master of Arts Athletic Training program.